saleha-12/bike_sharing/README.md

 * Conclusion
 * Team Videos

+# Exploratory Data Analysis
+In this Exploratory Data Analysis (EDA), we cleaned and prepared bike-sharing datasets by removing irrelevant columns and handling missing values.
+Duplicate rows were dropped, and outliers in the rental count (cnt) were filtered using the Interquartile Range (IQR) method.
+We combined the cleaned hourly and daily data into a single DataFrame for further analysis.
+The final dataset was saved into a new CSV file for future use.
+This process ensured that the data was ready for accurate and reliable analysis.

 # Data Cleaning and Handling Missing Values
 There do not seem to be any missing values, and the data do not seem to require extensive cleaning.
 Our team will be conducting a more thorough exploration of the data within the next day or so and update this section.